-(3) The dollar range of equity securities beneficially owned by our directors is based on a stock price of $\{\bullet\}$ per share as of $[\bullet]$ .
+(3) The dollar range of equity securities beneficially owned by our directors is based on a stock price of \$[●] per share as of [●].

-Each of our advisor's investment committee members has ownership and financial interests in, and may receive compensation and/or profit distributions from, our investment advisor.
-Each of the members of the investment committee will receive compensation and/or profit distributions from our investment advisor.
+Each of our Investment Advisor's investment committee members has ownership and financial interests in, and may receive compensation and/or profit distributions from, our Investment Advisor.
+Each of the members of the investment committee will receive compensation and/or profit distributions from our Investment Advisor.
 None of the members of the investment committee receives any direct compensation from us.
-The following table shows the dollar range of our common stock beneficially owned by each member of our investment advisor's investment committees as of February 27, 2020:
+The following table shows the dollar range of our common stock beneficially owned by each member of our investment advisor's investment committees as of March 17, 2023: